 The committee will meet monthly.
 A report will be sent to the General Manager for his/her information and attention and returned to the co-ordinator for the committee’s information and records.
 The schedule will be used as the agenda for monthly meeting between the Co-ordinator and General Manager.

-A copy of the monthly schedule will be forwarded to the Chairman of the EXCO Committee.
+A copy of the monthly schedule will be forwarded to the Chairman of the Board.

 Architectural Style and Design: